agileobjects/agileobjects.github.io/_posts/2017-06-29-legacy-projects-technical-debt-ndepend.md

 you want to make a case to the business that such a system needs to be replaced?
-[Technical debt](https://en.wikipedia.org/wiki/Technical_debt) can be a useful metaphor to make that case, but while it's easy to explain in the abstract, it's difficult to come up with anything concrete to justify the expense of an update to someone with an eye on their bottom line.
+[Technical debt](https://en.wikipedia.org/wiki/Technical_debt) can be a useful metaphor to make that case, but while it's easy to explain in the abstract, it's difficult to come up with anything concrete to justify the expense of an update to someone with an eye on the bottom line.

 Thankfully, the folks at [NDepend](https://www.ndepend.com) have now built technical debt computation on top of their code analysis tools, giving you a much easier way to have these sorts of discussions.